 You use three commands to administer network configuration in this Oracle Solaris release.
-These commands are described in more detail in the sections that follow.
+These commands are described in the sections that follow.

 The dladm is used to configure the datalinks on a system as well as manage the following types of network configuration: